A Final Goodbye

 I wipe my face, still trembling.
 I can barely breathe, but I manage to force myself to stand.
 Somehow, I find the strength to move toward Maria.
 I walk as if on broken glass, my legs unsteady, my mind fighting against the drug still clouding my thoughts.
 I reach her, hoping she’ll back off, hoping she’ll understand.

-Vincent’s father steps forward, his voice booming as he silences the room.
+Vincent’s father steps forward.
 “Enough!”
 His voice cuts through the heavy air, snapping everyone to attention.
 “The marriage is official.
 The documents are signed.
 Vincent is now married to Maria.
 This ends here.”

 I wipe my face, my trembling hand pressing against the pain in my chest.
-I drop to my knees before Vincent, the room spinning as I fall to the ground, unable to keep my balance anymore.
+I drop to my knees before Vincent.
 “Please, Vincent, don’t do this to me...”
 I beg, clutching his leg with all the strength I have left, my body shaking with sobs.
 “Please, Vincent, please don’t leave me.”
+“You promised… you promised you’d love me forever.
+You promised I was the only one for you…” My voice cracks, raw and desperate, every word a knife twisting in my chest.
+“How can you just… how can you just erase me like this?”

 He looks down at me, his eyes flickering for the briefest moment.
 I see it, a flash of something.
 Pain?
 Regret?
 But then it’s gone, and he hardens again.
 He pulls his leg away from my desperate grasp.
 “Get up, Rose,” he says coldly, his voice unwavering, his command final.
 “This is over.”